 The city of Perm covers the territory about 800 square kilometers which makes it the fourth largest in Russia following Moscow, St.Petersburg and Volgograd.

 Perm is an administrative centre of the Perm Region.
 About half of industrial potential of the region is concentrated in Perm .

-Perm is located on both banks of the Kama River which is Europe’s fifth longest river after the Volga, the Danube, the Ural and the Dnieper.
+Perm is located on both banks of the Kama river which is Europe’s fifth longest river after the Volga, the Danube, the Ural and the Dnieper.
 The Kama is 1805 km long and is the largest Volga’s tributary.
-The Kama flows through the city for 70 kilometers, being watered by around 200 smaller rivers and creeks, and this makes it an important transportation route joining together European and Asian parts of Russian.
-It is through the Kama and the system of canal that Perm boasts the access to the five seas, (namely, the Caspian, the Azov, the Black, the Baltic and the White).
+The Kama flows through the city for 70 kilometers, being watered by around 200 smaller rivers and creeks, and this makes it an important transportation route joining together European and Asian parts of Russia.
+It is through the Kama and the system of canals that Perm boasts the access to the five seas (namely, the Caspian, the Azov, the Black, the Baltic and the White).

 The residents of Perm call their region “Prikamye”, meaning “the area around the Kama”, in recognition of the river’s role in the development of the region.

 Perm enjoys the moderate continental climate.
 Winter comes in November with temperatures falling down to zero quite unexpectedly and snow covering the ground and staying until the start of April, or even May – in the north of the region.